Teefah03/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the number of lines that contain the pattern Display lines containing the pattern “root” and 3 lines Display all the lines in the file /etc/passwd that do not contain the pattern
+Display the number of lines that contain the pattern Display lines containing the pattern “root” and 3 lines Display all the lines in the file /etc/passwd that do not contain the pattern Display all lines of the file starting with a letter